adamkgray/fretboard/README.md

 It works like this:
 - the app prompts for a string and a fret.
 For example "2nd string, 7th fret"
-- you play the note on the guitar and say the name of the note
+- you say the name of the note (and maybe play it too, but I avoid doing that because hearing the note can be a giveaway if you're good with pitch)

 The app is written to guarantee that all 6 strings and all 12 frets are prompted for at least once per cycle.
 That is to say, in 6 prompts you will have to play all 6 strings, and in 12 prompts you will have to use all 12 frets.
 It also uses randomises the voices so that it doesn't get _too_ repetitive.